-Note: This is a very basic guideline to marijuana cooking with kief and hash.
-More detailed information can be found in The Cannabis Gourmet Cookbook by Cheri Sicard, available January, 2012 from your favorite bookseller or on this blog.
+Note: This is a very basic guideline to cannabis cooking with cannabis concentrates — kief and hash.
+More detailed information can be found in The Cannabis Gourmet Cookbook by Cheri Sicard, available from your favorite bookseller or on this blog.

 Marijuana cooking with concentrates, namely kief and hash, opens up a whole new world of recipes that can be converted to cannabis cooking.
 A lot of these recipes contain far less fat than ones that depend on butter or oil to carry the medication, an important consideration for those trying to curb calories or limit fats.
 Of course cannabis metabolizes better with some fat, but when you cook with concentrates, you eliminate the need to add extra oil or butter to achieve a proper dose.